Our best unsecured loans

 Borrowing of any kind should only be carried out after carefully considering your finances.
 Think about why you need the money, how much you need to borrow and, most importantly, do you have a plan in place to pay it back.

-Before deciding on a personal loan, you should explore the option of using a credit card, and check which will cost you the most in interest payments.
-Personal loans don't put any assets at risk, so might be a better fit than a secured loan, but it will depend on how much you want to borrow, the rates on offer, and the affordability of repayments.
+But before deciding on a personal loan, you should explore the option of using a 0% purchase credit card, as you can get 0% interest offers for up to 21 months.
+But it's possible you may not get a credit limit large enough to cover the amount you're looking to borrow.
+That's when a personal loan begins to make more sense.
+Personal loans don't put any assets at risk, so it might be a better fit than a secured loan, but it will depend on how much you want to borrow, the rates on offer, and the affordability of repayments.

 Will I be accepted for an unsecured loan?